Nintendo Switch 2 — latest rumors and everything we know so far

 Nintendo Switch 2 backwards compatibility

-We have also argued that backward compatibility will need to extend to the Switch Joy-Cons as well.
-Backup Joy-Cons can be an expensive extra for the current Switch, so if they are rendered moot with the Switch 2, that could be rather disappointing, And we’d hope other existing Switch accessories like the Ring Fit Adventure and external controllers would also be usable with the Switch 2.
+We have also argued that backward compatibility will need to extend to the Switch Joy-Cons.
+Backup Joy-Cons can be an expensive extra for the current Switch, so if they are rendered moot with the Switch 2, that could be rather disappointing, And we’d hope other existing Switch accessories like the Ring Fit Adventure and external controllers will also be usable with the Switch 2.

 For what it's worth, Mobapad claims there will be backward compatibility for both older Joy-Cons and games supported by the original Switch.
-Games designed specifically for the Switch 2 may not run on the original console, though.
+We know that at least that second part is accurate now, so let's hope the first bit is as well.

 Nintendo Switch 2 outlook